jmblankman/hello-world/README.md

 # hello-world
-First repository

 Hey everyone!
-Just writing a lil gibberish in here to complete the online tutorial, don't mind me!
+Just writing a lil gibberish in here to complete an online tutorial, don't mind me!